-A summary of the published results and assets, liabilities and minority interests of the Group is set out on page 86 of the annual report.
+A summary of the published results and assets, liabilities and minority interests of the Group for the last five financial years is set out on page 84 of the annual report.
 This summary does not form part of the audited financial statements.